Indian Institute of Foreign Trade: Selection Process

 All of the three ability tests are normally held on a single day.
 A cumulative weighted score depending on the rules of that particular year of examination is taken to identify the final short-list of candidates separately for IIFT Delhi & IIFT Kolkata.

-For admission in M.A. in Economics (Specialization in Trade and Finance), an entrance test based on Economics and Finance is held.
-The final merit list along with the student's preference decides short-list for IIFT Delhi & IIFT Kolkata.
+For admission in M.A. in economics (Specialization in Trade and Finance), an entrance test based on Economics and Finance is held.
+The final merit list along with the student's preference decides a short-list for IIFT Delhi & IIFT Kolkata.

 International Collaborations & Student Exchange Programmes

 IIFT Exchange Programme is an outcome of the institute's academic collaboration with institutions across the world.
 These collaborations are mainly for student, faculty exchange programmes, joint collaborations on research and various other capacity building exercises.

 IIFT has developed relations with many international organizations by signing MoUs and participating in their activities or taking collaborative initiatives.
-The institute is a member of the following International organizations:
+IIFT has international accreditation from Association to Advance Collegiate Schools of Business (AACSB).
+The institute is also a member of the following international organizations: